How to Handle lazy Writers and Their Get-Rich-Quick Schemes.

 These people get a small audience from the copied stuff and get numbers from their low quality documents that have a great and interesting title to hook you in.
 That is until you actually recognize the article for what it was; poorly written text with poor spelling and horrible grammar.

-There are a number of other active people who generate Hubs that are designed to make money without any real content, but, I hope you get my point by now.
+There are a number of other active people who generate articles that are designed to make money without any real content, but, I hope you get my point by now.

-These sub-standard Hubbers are only pulling the rest of our works down.They are stealing our Hub Income for themselves without even a visible attempt to show themselves as writers, whether they are good or bad writers.
+These substandard writers are only pulling the rest of our works down.They are stealing our potential article Income for themselves without even a visible attempt to show themselves as writers, whether they are good or bad writers.

 The Financial Truth